Hot Plugging Resources

 Figure 14.
 View the new disk from the OS

 9. The new disk is hot-plugged to the virtual machine by way of a new pod that manages access to the disk.
-The new pod in the project is called hp-volume-xxxxx and runs in addition to the virt-launcher pod for the VM.
+The new pod is created in same project as the VM and is called hp-volume-xxxxx.
+This pod runs in addition to the virt-launcher.

 Get a list of pods